AuroraStorm-sw/Inspired-Ink/README.md

     - Google Chrome
     - Microsoft Edge

+When creating an account on Opera web browser, the user got a "Forbidden" error screen, but was still able to use the website while signed in after returning to the previous page.
+Upon browsing for solutions online, non came up related to the Opera browser

 # Bugs
 1. Lingering 'missing data' in the category table after migrating the category model and category addition to Post without creating a category index.